skkwan/embeddedToNanoAOD/README.md

 ## Converting MiniAOD to NanoAOD

-1. Get the logical file names to the input MiniAOD samples (edit `logicalFileNames.txt`)
+1. (Do only once, each time you change the datasets) Get the logical file names to the input MiniAOD samples (edit `logicalFileNames.txt`).
+This step also makes directories with shorter (200 files) .list files.
 ```
 cmsenv
 voms-proxy-init --voms cms